 As a new notion takes root in the zeitgeist one can find competing definitions circulating in popular culture and scholarly literature.
 This is especially so for what linguist Donna Gibbs (2006lc, p.
 30) called cyberlanguage, with “its own brand of quirky logic, which evolves with unprecedented speed and variety and is heavily dependent on ingenuity and humor.”
 One can see this evolution play out at Urban Dictionary (UD), a Web repository for (over eight million) definitions of contemporary popular culture, slang, and Internet memes.
 Submissions, which include a definition and optional examples of usage, can be made by anyone providing an email address; other contributors then vote upon whether a definition ought to be accepted.
 (One word can have multiple definitions; the term “Urban Dictionary” entry has hundreds (Lucy2005ud).)
 Because submitters are competing to get the most votes via early, informative, or funny definitions, UD is a useful indicator of lexical trends.
 UD’s earliest definition of FOMO as a type of fear is from 2005 and it simply expands the acronym and provides an example phrase “Jonny got the rep for being a fomo, but jake’s a bigger one” (Justinas2005fmo).
-This example phrase is odd in that it is something one is rather than something one feels; in this, it is much closer to an older meaning of FOMO as a “fake homosexual.”
+Oddly, this example is of something one is rather than something one feels; in this, it is much closer to an older meaning of FOMO as a “fake homosexual.”
 In any case, a better definition (and the most popular one) was posted in 2006: “The fear that if you miss a party or event you will miss out on something great” (Beaqon2006fmo).
 This definition and point in time marks the ascendancy of FOMO in popular culture: many more definitions would appear at UD and elsewhere in the following years.
 In April 2011 it was UD’s “word of the day” (Dossey2014fdd, p.
 69).

 Ironically, services like Twitter are simultaneously leaving some people with a feeling of not being connected, by feeding the fear of not being in the loop.
 By elevating the importance of being “constantly updated,” it amplifies the feeling of missing something if you’re not checking Twitter (or Twittering) with enough frequency.
 (Sierra2007cpu)